Infineon/mbed-os-example-capsense/README.md

         cd mbed-os-example-capsense

+3. Plug in the kit and ensure the kit is in DAPLink mode to allow programming from Mbed CLI.
+See *Switch Kit to DAPLink Mode* section in [ModusToolbox IDE User Guide](https://www.cypress.com/ModusToolboxUserGuide) for details.

-3. Compile the example and Program
+4. Compile the example and Program

-        mbed compile --target CY8CKIT_062_BLE --toolchain GCC_ARM  --flash --sterm
+        mbed compile --target CY8CPROTO_062_4343W --toolchain GCC_ARM --flash --sterm

-        This command compiles, programs the kit, and opens the Mbed serial port with 9600, 8N1 setting on the command prompt window.

         For other targets:
-        mbed compile -m CY8CKIT_062_WIFI_BT -t GCC_ARM -f --sterm mbed compile -m CY8CPROTO_062_4343W -t GCC_ARM -f --sterm
+        mbed compile -m CY8CKIT_062_WIFI_BT -t GCC_ARM -f --sterm mbed compile -m CY8CKIT_062_BLE -t GCC_ARM -f --sterm

+    **Note:** The *--sterm* option opens the serial terminal with 9600-8N1 setting on the command prompt itself after programming completes.
+Do not use this option if you wish to connect using another serial terminal application.

 4. Following message is displayed on the serial terminal when the application starts running.

         Application has started.
 Touch any CapSense button or slider.

-5. Touch the buttons or the slider to observe the red LED changing its state.
+5. Touch the buttons or the slider to observe the red LED changing its state and the status printed on the serial terminal.

 6. You can also monitor the CapSense data using the CapSense Tuner application as explained below.

 # How to monitor data using CapSense Tuner

-1. Open ".../ModusToolbox_1.1/tools/capsense-configurator-1.1/capsense-tuner" to run the CapSense Tuner application.
+1. Open *\<user_home>/ModusToolbox_\<version>/tools/capsense-configurator-\<version>/capsense-tuner* to run the CapSense Tuner application.

 2. Click File -> Open and open cycfg_capsense.h file which is available in this example directory.

-3. Switch from DAPLink mode to KitProg mode by pressing the MODE button or CUSTOM APP button depending on the kit.
-Refer to the kit user guide for more information.
+3. Switch from DAPLink mode to KitProg mode.

+- For single-button kits (CY8CPROTO_062_4343W) press button SW3 (MODE) for more than 2 seconds and release.
+- For two-button kits (CY8CKIT_062_BLE and CY8CKIT_062_WIFI_BT) press and release button SW4 (CUSTOM APP).

 4. In the Tuner application, click the settings icon or click Tools -> Tuner Communication Setup.
 In the window that appears, select I2C under KitProg and configure as follows.

         I2C Address: 8
         Sub-address: 2-Bytes
-        Speed (kHz): 100
+        Speed (kHz): 400

 5. Click the Connect button or Communiction -> Connect.